YolkyHaddock597/Remote-clock/README.md

 Remote control analog clock for plays and musicals.

 # TO DO
--add an encoder for increased accuracy\n
+-add an encoder for increased accuracy

--Impliment LORA and a wireless remote to replace wifi\n
+-Impliment LORA and a wireless remote to replace wifi

 ![clock](https://github.com/user-attachments/assets/53f6aedb-ef86-4e6d-bc28-c179adbcb913)